frederic-perez/AmE-dictionary/data/dictionary.md

 __beholder__ :two::hammer: _Beauty is in the eye of the beholder._
 __behoove__ _v_ :seven::hammer: (behooves)
 __Beige Book__ _n_ The informal name for the Federal Open Market Committee’s (FOMC) ongoing reports titled Summary of Commentary on Current Economic Decisions by Federal Reserve District.
-__beignet__ _n_ :four: __1__ _Southern Louisiana_ A square doughnut with no hole: _"a New Orleans coffeehouse selling beignets, an insidious Louisianian cousin of the doughnut that exists to get powdered sugar on your face” (Los Angeles Times)._ __2__ A deep-fried, yeast-raised doughnut dusted with confectioners’ sugar.
+__beignet__ _n_ :four: __1__ _Southern Louisiana_ A square doughnut with no hole: _“a New Orleans coffeehouse selling beignets, an insidious Louisianian cousin of the doughnut that exists to get powdered sugar on your face” (Los Angeles Times)._ __2__ A deep-fried, yeast-raised doughnut dusted with confectioners’ sugar.
 __being at odds__ _They are at odds over the details of legislation._
 __being let go__ _His mother was let go at the plant in 2006._
 __being on the fitz__
-__bejeezus__ _In her telling, this "they" of hers is scaring the bejeezus out of good, God-fearing conservatives._
+__bejeezus__ _In her telling, this “they” of hers is scaring the bejeezus out of good, God-fearing conservatives._
 __bejeweled__ _v_
 __belabor__
 __belaboring__